micazev/automation-navigation/README.md

 # automation-navigation

-Python automation can be used to navigate and interact with an Oracle system.
+Python automation made for a client to navigate and interact with his Oracle system.
 The automation includes logs with timestamps for performance evaluation and easy detection of bugs for maintenance purposes.